UMN-LATIS/ChimeIn2.0/docs/canvas.md

 ## Adding a ChimeIn Assignment in Canvas

 ChimeIn is available as an "external tool" within the Canvas assignment tool.
-The screencast below shows the process.
+The screencast below shows the process for creating assignments with ChimeIn, and using ChimeIn within your Canvas course.

-<iframe width="100%" height="420" src="https://www.youtube.com/embed/Vz-exmZVvzc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="420" src="https://youtu.be/Wf9YrZ1FAqw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Step by Step instructions